 - How do I Reset my Password?

 To reset your password, please click on the Forgot my Password link on the Sign In page.
 You will receive an email with instructions on resetting your password.
 Be sure to check your Junk folder for this email.
-You can also contact Christina Jenkins to make your request.
+You can also contact Customer Service to make your request.
 If you are logged into your account and wish to change your password, click on Account Settings.

 - How do I change my email?